-Confirmation of Payee (CoP): it's a capability which will provide a payer assurance that the account to which they are making the payment belongs to the intended payee.
+Confirmation of Payee (CoP): A capability which will provide a payer assurance that the account to which they are making the payment belongs to the intended payee.

 Consumer: A person who buys goods or services for their own use.

 Corporate: Relating to a large company.